SeedV/SeedLang/design/overview.md

 representations.
 For doing this, the feature set of every SeedX language is limited to the common subset that SeedAST defines.

+## Natural Programming Extensions

+Natural programming extensions introduce natural human-machine interactions into the low-code programming environment.
+For example:

+* An NLP extension can translate natural language instructions into SeedAST.
+  Hence, one can control an agent with a voice recognition interface.
+* A pre-trained AI model can also translate human poses and gestures into SeedAST to quickly demonstrate a new concept in the programming environment.

 ## SeedIR

 SeedIR is a mid-level intermediate representation.
 Before running a SeedBlock